armandofox/audience1st/_posts/2020-02-18-reserved-seating.md

 ## Restricting tickets to specific seating zones

 By default, any valid voucher for a performance can be used to reserve any available seat in the house.
 If your seat map has multiple seating zones, you probably do not want seat reservations to work this way.
 Use the "Restrict to seating zone" field on voucher types to limit vouchers of this type to one zone only.

 Suppose your theater has Premium and Regular seating zones.
 You might create a single ticket voucher type called "Premium adult" that allows the buyer to reserve any seat in the house.
 On this voucher type you would leave the "Restrict to seating zone" field set to its default value of "No restriction".
 You  might also create a single ticket voucher type called "Regular adult" that has a lower price but only allows the buyer to reserve seats in the "Regular" seating zone.
 On this voucher type you would set the "Restrict to seating zone" field to "Regular".

 Seating zone restrictions can be placed on single tickets, comps, and items in a subscription or bundle.
-This allows you sell single tickets at different price points as seen in the example above, as well as offer comps that are only good for certain seats and also offer differently priced subscriptions based on what seats can be reserved by the subscriber.
+This allows you, for example, to sell single tickets at different price points as seen in the example above, as well as offer comps that are only good for certain seats and also offer differently priced subscriptions based on what seats can be reserved by the subscriber.

 When a patron reserves a seat using a voucher that has a seating zone restriction, the seat map will show all seats in other zones as unavailable.
-Theater staff can override zone restrictions and upgrade a patron as needed.
+Theater staff can override zone restrictions and reserve any seat in the house for a patron regardless of the ticket type.
+This allows staff to upgrade a patron's seats--either as a complimentary gesture or by charging an upgrade fee in the form of a nonticket voucher.

 ## Reserved seating during sales flows

-When a performance is RS, every flow that involves allocating seats introduces an additional seat-selection step.
+When a performance uses reserved seating, every flow that involves allocating seats introduces an additional seat-selection step.
 These flows are:

 1. The general patron-facing sales flow.
 Once the patron has selected ticket types and quantities, they must select the correct number of seats before continuing to checkout.
-2. A subscriber making reservations against their subscriber vouchers.
+2. A patron making reservations against their subscriber vouchers or open comps.
 3. A box office agent adding comps, if the comp is to be reserved immediately for a particular performance.
 4. A box office agent selling tickets to walk-up customers